leonidas/transparency/README.md

 ### Iterating over a list (look ma', no hands!)

-It's just like rendering a single object, which makes it easy to render e.g. tables.
+It's just like rendering a single object, which makes it easy to render, e.g., tables.

 **Template:**